 A Remarkable Ruth and Naomi Relationship: Shadow Among Sheaves

 Shadow Among Sheaves did not disappoint!
 The compassion (and lack of it), the fear and love and uncertainty pulled me in hard.
-Studying Ruth and Naomi in the Bible can only be enhanced by reading this book too!
+There’s much to learn from Ruth and Naomi in the Bible which can only be enhanced by reading this book too!
 Naomi and Ruth are special in their ordinary-ness and willingness to help each other.

 Rena (Ruth) captured my heart.
 She did not allow herself the luxury of selfishness or self-pity (for more than a few minutes).
 Uncertainty, yes.
 Fear, absolutely.
 Courage and determination?
 Yes.
 Her compassion is something that I want to imitate for sure.

-The idea, the depth of the Ruth and Naomi relationship is amazing!
+The idea, the depth of Ruth and Naomi’s relationship is amazing!
 These ladies went through incredibly hard circumstances.
 We need to remember that when we think of Ruth’s”happily ever after” that it comes AFTER!

 Specifically watching for the Naomi and Ruth relationship principles in action made the depth of this book so much richer!